auth0/docs/articles/quickstart/native/android/07-authorization.md

 ## Create a Rule to Assign Roles

-Create a rule that assigns your users access roles:
+Create a rule that assigns the following access roles to your user:
 * An admin role
-* A single user role
+* A regular user role

 To assign roles, go to the [New rule](${manage_url}/#/rules/new) page.
 In the **Access Control** section,  select the **Set roles to a user** template.